stringlotte/ballad-harmonizer/README.md

 [(i,e.metadata.title) for i,e in enumerate(chinese_folk)]
 ```

-Run the following to harmonize
+Run demo.py or the following to harmonize
 ```
 h = demo_train()
 demo_harmonize(h)
 ```

 The demo training set is Bach's chorales.
 These as well as Chinese ballads come from the corpus of music21.